The Waterfall Method | Wealthsimple Master Class

 4. Get smart about taxes

 The government.
 They want us to save for retirement because then, when we get old, we won't become expensive problems for them and society.
 And the big incentive they offer to do that is these tax advantaged retirement accounts.
-Money in these accounts, sometimes called a TFSA a Tax Free Savings Account, or RRSP, they all grow tax free.
+Money in these accounts, sometimes called a TFSA, a Tax Free Savings Account, or RRSP, they all grow tax free.
+(Note: The U.K. equivalent of these accounts is a ISA or a Pension)

 5. Kill your low-interest debt